Welcome to Raygun: A quick start guide for new and returning users

 How Raygun organizes and displays data

-Great, so now you should be all set up with our core features.
-But how can you start navigating all your customized data?
+So now you should be all set up with our core features.
+But how can you start navigating your customized data?
 This section will explain how Raygun sorts and displays your data so you can organize your dashboards quickly.

-Error statuses and how to solve your first error
+Error statuses and how to resolve your first error

-When Raygun receives an error, it gets sent to the ‘Active’ tab in your main dashboard.
+When Raygun receives an error, it gets sent to the Active tab.
 You can then take action to change it to another status.
 Error statuses are a great way to organize your dashboard and prioritize your resources for error fixes.
 They also directly affect your plan’s usage.
-Use the error statuses to drag an ‘Active’ error to the ‘Resolved’ tab.
+Use the error statuses to drag an Active error to the Resolved tab.
 Congratulations, you resolved your first error!

 Read more on error statuses here